melbpsych/ai/README.md

 # Responsible Use of AI in Expert Reports

-Welcome to the **Code of Conduct for the Responsible Use of AI in Expert Reports on Mental Functioning of Offenders**.
+Welcome to the **Code of Conduct for the Responsible Use of AI in Expert Reports on the Mental Functioning of Offenders**.
 This repository provides a transparent, open-access framework to guide psychologists and psychiatrists in responsibly using Artificial Intelligence (AI) when preparing forensic reports for courts, tribunals, and parole boards.

 ---